-We've already read tons of articles from the Himalayas and quite a few on the Southern Trails but did you know some of these very interesting locations around Mumbai and in the west for either day trips or overnight camping.
-We'll share our experiences in these locations with you.
+We've already read tons of articles from the Himalayas and quite a few on the Southern Trails but did you know of these very interesting locations around Mumbai and in the west for either day trips or overnight camping.
+We'll share our experiences of these locations with you.

 Everyone wants to see it!
 The pride of India, the majestic tiger.
 Trailblazers organized a camp for the students of a Mumbai school to the famed Ranthambore Tiger Reserve in India.
 Set in the scenic Aravalli hills, the rugged terrain of this reserve is also home to leopards, sloth bears, sambhar, wild boars, spotted deer, nilgai, and numerous birds.
 Open-air cantors added a bit of thrill to the safari experience.
 The royal cat eluded us but we were able to sense its presence through its pug marks and claw marks on the trees.
 The jungle did grace us with sightings of sloth bears, crocodiles, wild boar, sambhar and the ubiquitous spotted deer.
 We also spotted a family of peacocks and loads of rufous treepies.
 The treepies have become habituated to humans and frequently approach the cantors.
 Students were delighted to see the birds from such close quarters.
 The next visit was to Ranthambore fort, built in the 10th century and ruled by many dynasties, including the Chauhans, the Mughals and finally the East India Company.
 Amazed by some of the stories of the fort, students thoroughly enjoyed the visit.
 A brief introduction to Indian wildlife was offered by the Trailblazers team through engaging games, which students enjoyed.
 Camps such as these motivate us to continue giving our best to spread the message of environment conservation to students all around.